irchelp/irchelp.github.io/irchelp/clients/unix/epic.md

 just as with ircII you will have difficulty using it for more than a single channel out of the box.

-While there are some niceties like mIRC compatible colors, Where EPIC differentiates from ircII is in its scripting capabilities - EPIC development has been primarily directed by the needs of script authors for over 20 years.
+While there are some niceties like mIRC compatible colors, EPIC differentiates from ircII in its scripting capabilities - EPIC development has been primarily directed by the needs of script authors for over 20 years.